 To make it work, be sure to select a team-building activity that is team-based and collaborative, like team sports or collaborative exercises.

 4. Challenge yourself to make up the time another way

-For example, last summer we ran a campaign to speed up processes across our organization.
-Once we hit 100 reported speed improvements, executives rewarded employees by hosting a team barbecue.
-But you could do something as simple as, “If you get all your work done, you can leave early today.”
+For example, a few summers ago, we ran a campaign to speed up processes across our organization.
+Once we hit 100 reported speed improvements, executives rewarded employees by hosting a team barbecue!
+But you could even do something as simple as, "If you get all your work done, you can leave early today."

-This approach rewards outcomes over effort and is a great way to encourage productivity across your team.
+This approach helps to build a culture of ownership, rewards outcomes over effort, and is a great way to encourage productivity across your team.